SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 **You need the following:**

 1. A Mac computer.
 It's best if this is an "extra" machine that you want to use mainly for Linux.
-2. A decent Internet connection, as you will be downloading multiple gigabytes
+2. A decent Internet connection, as you will be downloading multiple gigabytes of code.
 3. A USB flash drives that you can erase.
 It need to be at least 8GB, preferably 16GB.
 A USB3 flash drive will make this go much faster.

 **We do this in five steps:**